Mentoring and coaching for technology leaders who are navigating the hard parts of the job.

 Find the conversation that fits where you are right now.

 Each page below addresses a specific role, transition, or challenge.
-They overlap — a first-time CTO dealing with imposter syndrome is still a first-time CTO.
+They overlap — and the right entry point depends on where you are, not what title you hold.
 Start with whatever feels most urgent.

 - First-time CTO You just got the title.
 The technical problems are the easy part.
 Everything else — the board, the identity shift, the technical roadmap nobody wants to fund — is what we work on.